NOTE: Applications are accepted at all times for current and future available spots. We are always looking for positive additions to our community!

 Yes.
 The houses are not currently appropriate for minors under 21 unless they are dependents of members over the age of 21.
 HAUS is working on opening a third residence, which will either be a student-centric coop, a large house, or a family-friendly house, depending on finding the right property and the right founding leaders.
 Another priority for our houses is to ensure basic ADA compliance, such that we can reasonably attempt to accommodate persons with disabilities within the coop system.

 Policies regarding pets and ownership are currently written separately by each house and are subject to change.
-Current Status:
+Pets including cats and dogs can be accepted on a case-by-case basis.

 HAUS Project is an active participant in NASCO; as such, all applying member become members of NASCO if they are not already.
 We also borrow much from the Rochdale principles and other successful coops from across the country.